If after reviewing Frequently Asked Questions, you need additional information feel free to contact one of the Board Members.

 What are and how do the fees support the Team?

 Fundraising Fees cover spirit events, awards, and modernizing some equipment.
 The initial Fundraising fee is payed at the same time as the Registration Fees.
-There are more fundraising events through out the season (see Spirit and Calendars)
+There are more fundraising events through out the season listed at our Calendar pages.

 How do I know what age group my child will swim in?